nuhyamin1/edge-spectrum/README.md

 - React Context for state management
 - React-Toastify for notifications
 - Socket.IO client for real-time updates
+- Multer for file upload handling
+- FormData for multipart form submissions

 ### Backend
 - Node.js with Express